-Schedule 1 of the Act introduces a re-drafted Part 2 of Chapter 3 of the Criminal Procedure Act 1986, which sets out a new Local Court procedure for the committal of NSW and, subject to some qualifications considered in the commentary below, Commonwealth indictable offences.
-References hereinafter in this section of the paper, dealing with the new committal procedure are to the new sections of that Act, unless otherwise indicated.
-The new committal procedure, but not the statutory utilitarian discount caps, applies to children who are charged with serious children's indictable offences and thus dealt with according to law.
-A different committal procedure applies to children who are charged with non-serious children's indictable offences which are not dealt with summarily; see "Children", below.
+Schedule 1 of the Act introduces a re-drafted Part 2 of Chapter 3 of the Criminal Procedure Act 1986, which sets out a new Local Court procedure for the committal of NSW and Commonwealth indictable offences.
+References in this section, dealing with the new committal procedure are to the new sections of that Act, unless otherwise indicated.
+Its application to children is considered separately, below.